dqwong82/OpenMotorFW/AI_communcations.md

 	8. Chapter 7: Toward Shared Futures — The Cosmos of Care
 	9. Appendices + Attributions (can be split if too long)

-⸻

-I’ll begin with Chunk 1: Preface + Introduction and share it here.
-After your confirmation, I’ll proceed with the rest chunk by chunk.

-⸻

 Chunk 1: Preface + Introduction